Winifred Copperwheat

 She played in several chamber music combinations; including the Zorian String Quartet, of which she was a founding member.
 She participated in several premiere performances and recordings by the Zorian Quartet.

-For many years, she taught viola at the Royal Academy of Music.
+She was Professor of Viola at the Royal Academy of Music from 1940 until her death in 1976.
 In 1971, she pointed out to musicologist and violist Martin Jarvis, one of her students, some problems with the published editions of the Bach cello suites.
 That observation eventually led to his hypothesis that they had been composed by Anna Magdalena Bach and not, as commonly supposed, by her husband Johann Sebastian Bach.

 She wrote a book for beginners viola students, The First-Year Viola Method.

+Copperwheat played on a ‘Tertis Model’, Arthur Richardson viola of 1938.

 Her name is inscribed in the Book of Remembrance in the Musicians' Chapel at St Sepulchre-without-Newgate, London.